wpmetabox/docs/_docs/extensions/meta-box-aio.md

 title: Meta Box AIO
 ---

-## Overview

-Meta Box AIO is a part of [Developer and Lifetime Bundles](https://metabox.io/pricing/), which contains all the extensions.
-This extension allows you to just install 1 plugin and have everything in hand.
-So you can shorten down the plugin list and never get lost in a lot of plugins provided by Meta Box.
+Meta Box AIO is a specal plugin that contains all the extensions.
+It allows you to install only one plugin and have everything, so you can have the plugin list short and clean.

-{% include installation.html %}

 **Important:** Meta Box AIO still requires Meta Box to work.